pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 Create a Food class (in a new file) that __extends__ the Agent class.
 Its constructor should
 1. Define parameters for position, minimum size, and maximum size
-1. Call the parent (Agent) constructor (using `super()`), passing the appropriate arguments
+1. Call the parent (Agent) constructor (using `super()`), passing the appropriate arguments including setting the size to a random number between the minimum and maximum sizes
 1. Store the minimum and maximum sizes as properties
-1. Set the size of the food to a random number between the minimum and maximum sizes

 (Don't forget to add the class file to `index.html`)